 The second misunderstanding about lightning is that it is DC voltage.
 That is true, however, a lightning strike has an extremely fast rise time, on the order of 30 microseconds.
-That makes it behave more like AC voltage around 10 KHz.
-Therefore, ground buss wires need to have a minimum inductance.
+That makes it behave more like an AC voltage of around 10 KHz.
+Therefore, ground bus wires need to have a minimum inductance.
 Solid #2 wire is best, keeping it as straight as possible and using long sweeping turns where needed.
 All bonds should be exothermically welded (CAD weld).

 All coax shields and metal conduits that come into the building should be bonded to the ground system where they leave the tower and where they enter the building.
 At most tower sites, I install a ground ring around the outside of the building with rods every 20 feet or so.
 From that ring, 5 to 6 radials outward 40 feet with ground rods every twenty feet works well.
 I also install 5 to 6 radial out from the tower base with the same configuration.
 The tower and building grounds are bonded together.
 This is important because when the tower gets hit, the ground will quickly become electrically saturated.
-If the building and the equipment is inside is at a different potential, current will begin to flow toward the lower potential, thus damaging gear.
+If the building and the equipment inside are at a different potential, current will begin to flow toward the lower potential, thus damaging gear.

 This is a Potomac Instruments AM-19 directional antenna monitor.
 It was damaged by a lightning strike two weeks ago on the WBNR tower in Beacon, NY.
 The case arced to the rack it was mounted in.
 This was a large strike, as several components in the phasor control circuit were also damaged.
-The fact that this arced means that somehow the sample lines are not attached to the single point ground for this site, which needs to be corrected.
+The fact that this arced means that somehow the sample lines are not attached to the single-point ground for this site, which needs to be corrected.

 Insulated AM towers present special design problems when it comes to lightning protection.
-Generally speaking, tower arc gaps should be set so there are side by side and there is no arcing on positive modulation peaks.
+Generally speaking, tower arc gaps should be set so there is side by side and there is no arcing on positive modulation peaks.
 Depending on power levels, this can be anywhere from 1/2 inch to 2 inches.
-Tower impedance also plays a roll in setting arc gaps.
-The final link between the ATU and tower should have several turns in it.
+Tower impedance also plays a role in setting arc gaps.
+The final link between the ATU and the tower should have several turns in it.
 The idea is to make that path a higher impedance path for the lightning, causing it to dissipate through the arc gaps.
-Incoming transmission lines from the towers should be bonded to a copper buss bar at the entrance to the building.
+Incoming transmission lines from the towers should be bonded to a copper bus bar at the entrance to the building.
 All of this grounding needs to be tied to the RF ground at the base of the tower.